dhis2/dhis2-docs/src/sysadmin/installation.md

 ### Send an email to set up the Google Earth Engine API key

-If you only intend to using the key for the Google Earth Engine map layers, you can simply send an email.
+If you only intend to use the key for the Google Earth Engine map layers, you can simply send an email.
 See the [Google Earth Engine API key documentation](https://docs.dhis2.org/en/topics/tutorials/google-earth-engine-sign-up.html).

 ## Bing Maps API key { #install_bing_maps_api_key }